Vanadium is a trace metal found in certain foods and sold in dietary supplement form.

 Available for purchase online, vanadium supplements are also sold in many natural-food stores and in stores specializing in dietary supplements.

-Should You Use Vanadium for Health Purposes?
+Using Vanadium for Health

 If you're considering the use of vanadium for a chronic condition, make sure to consult your physician before starting your supplement regimen.
 Self-treating a chronic condition with vanadium and avoiding or delaying standard care may have serious consequences.

 Barceloux DG.
 "Vanadium."
 J Toxicol Clin Toxicol.
 1999;37(2):265-78.

 Barrio DA, Etcheverry SB.
 "Potential use of vanadium compounds in therapeutics."
 Curr Med Chem.
 2010;17(31):3632-42.

 Barrio DA, Etcheverry SB.
 "Vanadium and bone development: putative signaling pathways."
 Can J Physiol Pharmacol.
 2006 Jul;84(7):677-86.